jibbius/jackbarker-com-au/_posts/2017-05-08-raspberry-pi-photo-booth-2.markdown

  - A Raspberry Pi
    - I am using version 3 of the Raspberry Pi
    - I have also tested my code against;
+     - Pi version 4 (works fine)
      - Pi version 2B (works fine)
      - Pi zero (works fine)
  - An SD card
-   - I am using a 16Gb card, smaller cards will also work fine.
+   - I am using a 16Gb card, smaller cards will also work.
  - A Pi Camera
    - I am using PiCamera version 2
    - The earlier version of the camera will also be fine (although fewer megapixels)
+   - The Pi "High Quality" camera will also work.
+     - For a photo booth using the HQ camera, you should use the 6mm (wide angle) lens.
+     - It might be tempting to use the 16mm (Telephoto) lens, but your photos will be "too zoomed in" to photograph a group of people.
  - An LCD screen, such as: the XPT2046<br>To power the screen, you will also need:
    - a spare USB phone charger, and
    - a spare micro USB cable